-CONSUMER: Redeem certificate at any authorized retailer selling Dr. Elsey's Precious Cat Products.
+CONSUMER: Redeem certificate at any authorized retailer selling Dr. Elsey's Products.
 Required purchase necessary.
 Coupon may not be copied or transferred.
 No other coupon may be used to purchase the same package.
-RETAILER: Precious Cat, Inc. will redeem this coupon per our Coupon Redemption Policy, available upon request.
+RETAILER: We will reimburse you the face value of this coupon provided you and the consumer have complied with the terms of this offer.
+ANY OTHER APPLICATION MAY CONSTITUTE FRAUD.
 In the event you do not use a clearing house, this coupon will be redeemed directly by Precious Cat.
-Please mail it to Precious Cat, Inc., 1600 W. Dartmouth Ave., Englewood, CO 80110 along with your return address.
-A check will be mailed within two weeks.
+Please mail coupon. copy of purchase receipt, and invoice with coupon totals to Precious Cat, Inc., 1600 W. Dartmouth Ave., Englewood, CO 80110 along with your return address.
+A check will be mailed within 2 weeks.